 - Someone located at the same institution as an author at the time of the paper's submission.

 The review process is as follows:

-- Every submission will be screened for review readiness by the Senior Editor (SE).
+- Every submission will be screened for review readiness by the Editor in Chief and, if assigned by the Senior Editor (SE).

 - After passing the screening, the submission will go to at least (but generally, no more than) two members of the Editorial Board who will serve as reviewers.
 They, in turn, can seek outside persons to be additional reviewers, but we expect this option to be used very rarely.